sil-z/Silhouette-Roundhand/README.md

 # Silhouette-Roundhand

-**This font is free for commercial use, provided that the author (or any official source where the font was released) is credited in a detailed description near where the font is used.**

-Even in personal use cases, or when proper credit has already been given, additional sponsorship or donations to the author are always welcome.

 **Author's Email:** zz7966587 AT gmail DOT com

 **2025/5/31 Update:** Adjusted the font's tilt angle, set punctuation width to 0, added ligature rules for letters surrounding punctuation, modified some uppercase letters and digits, adjusted left spacing of uppercase letters, and updated the font preview image.
 Since this is an experimental work, it has many fundamental issues and will not be further optimized in the future.